fniessink/next-action/README.md

 ### Configuring *Next-action*

 In addition to specifying options on the command-line, you can also configure options in a configuration file.
-By default, *Next-action* tries to read a file called [.next-action.cfg](https://raw.githubusercontent.com/fniessink/next-action/master/docs/.next-action.cfg) in your home folder.
+The configuration file format is [YAML](http://yaml.org).
+The options currently supported are which todo.txt files must be read, how many next actions should be shown, output styling, and context and/or project filters.

+#### Writing the configuration file

 To get started, you can tell *Next-action* to generate a configuration file with the default options: